gabrielmittag/NISQA/README.md

 To save the results in a .csv file use: `nisqa.exe "path_to_speech_file.wav" "path_to_csv_file.csv"`

 ## Licence
-NISQA is licensed under [GNU General Public License](https://github.com/gabrielmittag/NISQA/blob/master/LICENSE)
+NISQA is licensed under [MIT License](https://github.com/gabrielmittag/NISQA/blob/master/LICENSE)

 Copyright © 2019 Quality and Usability Lab, TU Berlin